Find the usage, explanation, and summary of quote – Your body adapts to what you consistently demand of it.

 Question: What if my progress stalls?

-Answer: That’s your body telling you it has adapted to the current demand.
-It’s become efficient.
-To force a new adaptation, you need to change the demand—lift heavier, run farther, change the stimulus.
-This is the essence of progressive overload.
+Answer: That is your body signaling it has adjusted to your current routine.
+It is become efficient at handling the stress you are giving it.
+To spark new growth, you need to change the demand, lift a bit heavier, run a bit farther, or vary the stimulus.
+This is the core idea behind progressive overload.